 The GEF has for the past decade worked to embed biodiversity conservation and sustainability objectives in the management of wider production landscapes and seascapes through support to an array of policies, strategies and practices that engage key public and private sector actors in order to conserve and sustainably use biodiversity.
 This process, referred to as “biodiversity mainstreaming”, has focused primarily on the following suite of activities:

-a) developing policy and regulatory frameworks that remove perverse subsidies and provide incentives for biodiversity-friendly land and resource use that remains productive but that does not degrade biodiversity
+- Developing policy and regulatory frameworks that remove perverse subsidies and provide incentives for biodiversity-friendly land and resource use that remains productive but that does not degrade biodiversity

-b) spatial and land-use planning to ensure that land and resource use is appropriately situated to maximize production without undermining or degrading biodiversity
+- Spatial and land-use planning to ensure that land and resource use is appropriately situated to maximize production without undermining or degrading biodiversity

-c) improving and changing production practices to be more biodiversity friendly with a focus on sectors that have significant biodiversity impacts (agriculture, forestry, fisheries, tourism, extractives)
+- Improving and changing production practices to be more biodiversity friendly with a focus on sectors that have significant biodiversity impacts (agriculture, forestry, fisheries, tourism, extractives)

-The Grasslands Program in South Africa was funded by the GEF to mainstream biodiversity into the Grassland Biome with the intention of balancing biodiversity conservation and development imperatives in a production landscape focusing on agriculture, forestry and mining.
+For example, the Grasslands Program in South Africa was funded by the GEF to mainstream biodiversity into the Grassland Biome with the intention of balancing biodiversity conservation and development imperatives in a production landscape focusing on agriculture, forestry and mining.
 The Programme’s mainstreaming interventions directly improved the condition of approximately 1.3 million ha.
 These included policy advice on agricultural laws and policies, piloting market-based mechanisms for environmentally friendly red-meat production, inclusion of biodiversity considerations into the national standard for Forest Stewardship Council (FSC) certifications, the development of Mining and Biodiversity Guidelines and the piloting of Wetland Offset Guidelines.

 In GEF-7, the GEF will continue to focus primarily on supporting the following suite of activities to advance biodiversity mainstreaming: